wp-plugins/oik-nivo-slider/readme.txt

 = 1.6.1128 =
 * Added: Slider transitions: "slideInLeft" and "slideInRight".
-* Fixed: Bug preventing boxRain transition from completing when boxCols or boxRows values set in Nivo settings
+* Fixed: Bug preventing boxRain transition from completing when boxCols or boxRows values set in Nivo settings.
+Depends on oik v1.17.1128

 = 1.6.1122.1709 =
 * Added: controlNavThumbs option in Nivo settings.
 For Nivo 3.1